anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The secret of getting ahead is getting started.
+Quote: There is not one big cosmic meaning for all, there is only the meaning we each give to our life.

-By: Mark Twain
+By: Anaïs Nin